spikeydragoon/Cross-Ark-Chat/README.md

 3b: Optionally if you want to use rcon commands from discord you must set up the role names in `_discordroles.json`.
 Role names must be exzactly how they are listed in your discord server settings / role tab.
 This is case sensitive.

-4:Launch the program and enjoy.
-For linux/redhat use `./CrossArkChat` or `./CrossDiscordArkChat` to start the bot.
+4:Launch the program.exe and enjoy.

+4a:For linux/redhat use `./CrossArkChat` or `./CrossDiscordArkChat` to start the bot.
 You must start the bot from the folder the bot is in.
+If you want the bot to run in background so you dont have to stay logged in you can run `nohup ./CrossArkChat &` or `nohup ./CrossDiscordArkChat &` Note the & is very important and it will not work if thats not there.
+To find the pid run `pc -ef | grep CrossArkChat` or `pc -ef | grep CrossDiscordArkChat`.
+Once you have the pid run `kill 1234 1234` to end program nicely or `kill -9 1234 1234` to force close it.
+Replace the 1234 1234 with the pid you find from the above command.

 ## Configuration